Please ensure Javascript is enabled for purposes of website accessibility

 • Lorenzo Jim, LPCC- Working with Native American Clients, What Therapists Need to Know

-For 28 years, the Responsible Gaming Association of New Mexico has offered therapists from all over New Mexico to its annual conference to hear from a diverse variety of experts on, mental health, trauma, holistic healing, and recovery from problem gambling and other addictions.
+Since 1998, just two years after our official beginning, the Responsible Gaming Association of New Mexico has offered therapists from all over New Mexico to its annual conference to hear from a diverse variety of experts on, mental health, trauma, holistic healing, and recovery from problem gambling and other addictions.

 This conference is both a high quality learning experience and a very affordable way to earn 12 CEUs while mingling and catching up with colleagues.
 Early bird registration is $59 until June 15, 2024, then will be $79.